pusher/pusher-http-php/README.md

 $pusher = new Pusher( $app_key, $app_secret, $app_id );
 ```

-A forth parameter `$options` parameter can also be passed.
+A fourth parameter `$options` parameter can also be passed.
 The available options are:

 * `scheme` - e.g. http or https
 * `host` - the host e.g. api.pusherapp.com.
 No trailing forward slash.